 Oracle Cloud Infrastructure Tagging allows you to add metadata to resources, which enables you to define keys and values and associate them with resources.
-You can then use the tags to help you organize and list resources based on your business needs.
+You can use the tags to organize and list resources based on your business needs.

 How Tagging Works

 The Tagging service provides two ways for you to add tags to resources.
 Each approach offers a different type of tag for you to work with:

 - Defined tags - tag administrators manage resource metadata.

 - Free-form tags - unmanaged metadata applied to resources by users.

-One approach involves a tag administrator creating and managing all the tags that users will apply to resources.
-You use IAM policy to limit who can create tags to a few select tag administrators, while granting all others in the tenancy only the ability to apply tags.
+One approach involves a tag administrator creating and managing all the tags that users apply to resources.
+Use IAM policy to select tag administrators, who can create tags to a few select tag administrators.
+Grant all others in the tenancy only the ability to apply tags.
 The benefit to this approach is that you can create and manage the keys and values used to tag resources.
-This avoids typos that weaken automation based on tags and provides better reporting based on tags.
+You can then avoid typos that weaken automation based on tags and provide better reporting based on tags.

 The other approach is to allow users to add tags to resources.
 Each tag is edited or applied at the resource by you or a user creating or modifying a resource.
 You can use both types of tags throughout your tenancy.

 Most of the Tagging features require defined tags.
 "Tag" is used generically to refer to defined tags.
 To create metadata that you can trust to manage resources and collect data, use defined tags.
 With defined tags, the following scenarios become possible:

 - Create default tags that are applied to all resources in compartments.
 See Managing Tag Defaults.

 - Specify that users must apply tags to resources to successfully create resources in compartments.

 - If you make a typo using defined tags, correct it by editing or even deleting the tag.
-When you delete a defined tag, Oracle removes the key (and any value) for that tag from all resources.
+When you delete a defined tag, Oracle removes the key and any value for that tag from all resources.
 See Deleting Tag Key Definitions and Namespace.